mablae/emotico/README.md

-# Emotico - A SMS / MMS / Whatsapp  Messanger Project
+# Emotico - A SMS / MMS / Whatsapp  Messenger Project

 ## What is this ?